April 7, 2017

 Like every other state, California has its own set of property exemptions.
-(To learn more about how property exemptions work generally and which exemptions you may use, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)
+(To learn more about how property exemptions work, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)

 Some states allow debtors to choose between the state’s exemption list and the federal exemption list.
-California isn’t one of them, but it is unique among the 50 states in that it has two state lists of exemptions.
-Debtors may use either list, but they can’t mix and match, choosing some exemptions from one list and some from the other.
+California isn’t one of them, but it is the only state with two state exemption lists.
+Debtors can use either list, but they can’t mix and match exemption from both lists.
+A debtor must use one or the other.

 Most California homeowners with significant equity in a residential home choose California 704 exemptions, and here’s why: It protects up to $75,000 of home equity (more if you are married, disabled, over age 65, or over age 55 with a low income).
-System 1 users can also protect up to $2,900 of equity in a vehicle and $7,625 worth of jewelry, heirlooms, and art.
+704 exemption users can also protect up to $3,050 of equity in a vehicle and $8,000 worth of jewelry, heirlooms, and art.

-Under System 2, the homestead exemption is much less generous: It protects only $25,575 worth of equity.
+Under the 703 series, the homestead exemption is not as generous: It protects only $26,800 worth of equity.
 However, debtors who don’t use the homestead exemption to protect a home can apply that amount to any other property they choose.
-Added to the System 2 “wildcard” exemption (another amount debtors can apply to any property) this gives debtors who use system 2 up to $26,925 they can use to protect property they would otherwise lose, whether it’s a boat, a grand piano, or valuable artwork.
+Added to this is the $1,425 “wildcard” exemption (another amount debtors can apply to any property).
+Together, a debtor can protect up to $28,225 in property they would otherwise lose, whether it’s a boat, a grand piano, or valuable artwork.

 When you file for bankruptcy, you must compare your income to the median income for a California household of your size.
 If your income is less than the state median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).